Priyesh1216/Priyesh1216/README.md

 I'm a student software developer from Montreal, Quebec.

-- I'm currently a student at Concordia University in Montreal in the **Co-op Software Engineering Program (B.Eng)** and was a Developer intern at IBM Montreal for the 2025 Winter Term.
+- I am currently studying at Concordia University in Montreal in the **Co-op Software Engineering Program (B.Eng)** and was a Developer intern at IBM Montreal for the 2025 Winter Term.
 I am currently seeking internship opportunities for the Summer 2026 term!

 - 🔭 I’m currently working on **a Cover Letter generator personalized for specific job applications and your resume!**